JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/README.md

 This project involves building a **serverless web application** for **ConnectingTheDots Corporation**, a company dedicated to advancing sustainable development through innovative training programs.
 The objective of this project is to create a serverless web application with an API backend that facilitates user interaction with training services, helping users access sustainability-focused resources.

 A few years ago, the founder (my mother) approached me to create a website for her.
 At that time, I built a simple static HTML website using WordPress.
 Recently, I decided to update the website by hosting a static site on AWS, which also provided an opportunity to improve my cloud engineering skills.
-This project has allowed me to develop practical experience with APIs, Python, Terraform, and more.
+This project has allowed me to gain hands-on experience with APIs, Python, Terraform, and more.

 The web application will include the following features:
 - A **REST API** for managing user data and training program information.